jlywxy/lg-h7b0-ltdc/readme.md

 2. "Display Initial Set"
 3. "Sleep Out And Display On Set"
 4. BackLight On (this can be async, backlight module circuit is separate from lcd module circuit.)
-5. LTDC signal start transfer(this is CANNOT be async, LTDC have to be inited after step 1-3). to do this, move `MX_LTDC_Init();` to where step 3 code done, after cubemx regenerated code.
+5. LTDC signal start transfer(this CANNOT be async, LTDC have to be inited after step 1-3). to do this, move `MX_LTDC_Init();` to where step 3 code done, after cubemx regenerated code.

 for step 1-3, read the LD050WV1-SP01 Specification PDF.<br/>